FHantke/brave-browser-wiki/Security-reviews.md

 10. It adds a new channel or modifies an existing channel for distributing software produced by Brave, including software updates.
 11. It modifies handling of URL protocols, including internal urls like brave:// (especially any rewriting of internals urls).
 12. It has to do with a new window API.
 Please see https://docs.google.com/document/d/1BfJbLCvwToPqXHzsKqQgDuluwVDtGhzFR1BclqVzqaA/edit first.
+13. Adds any JavaScript in the browser which runs in the main world.

 If you are not sure whether you need a security review, you should probably ask for one just to play it safe.